 One year ago, in the middle of August, I had just arrived in Denmark and was excited to explore Copenhagen.
-Everything seemed so new, and I imagined how I would like being an MBA student at Copenhagen Business School (CBS).
+Everything seemed so new, and I imagined how much I would like being an MBA student at Copenhagen Business School (CBS).
 One year later, I was standing on stage, ready to graduate with my fellow 35 MBAs.
 Together, we had experienced multiple challenges, enjoyed lots of happiness, worked through the tough COVID-19 lock-down, and – finally! – successfully delivered our final MBA projects.
 We couldn’t have done it without each other.
 It was very much a shared journey and I think I speak for everyone when I write that we have all grown very much as individuals throughout the year.

 Graduation during COVID-19

 Early in the morning on MBA graduation day, we all gathered in CBS MBA building, chatting and joking.
 It seemed like a normal day, with MBA students gathering at business school.
 But we all knew that getting all of us together in one place seemed like an impossible feat ever since the onset of the COVID-19.
 We appreciated being around each other again, especially on this special day: Our MBA graduation day!
 Our physical graduation could only take place thanks to the efforts of the CBS MBA staff, who had planned the event meticulously in keeping with the existing regulations.
 Attendance was capped, we had to keep a safe distance from one another, and the ceremony was streamed so our friends and family could watch us graduate from home.